Please be aware, all classes and social events are currently cancelled – but watch this space!

 Do I need special footwear?

 As a beginner there is no need to buy dancing shoes.
 Any light shoes with a soft sole are perfectly fine to start with.
-It has to be mentioned though, that trainers will leave you pretty exhausted and that high heels have a certain risk of injuring yourself.
+It has to be mentioned though, that trainers will leave you pretty exhausted and that high heels have a certain risk of injuring yourself and others.